10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 In summary, the development of the Keccak circuit involves breaking down the algorithm into modular components, optimizing bitwise operations with lookup tables, and leveraging the strengths of custom gates, particularly in the context of Plonkish circuits.
 Efficient design choices and technical optimizations play a crucial role in ensuring the circuit's effectiveness and performance during the verification process.

 Certainly, let's proceed with the analysis of two versions of the Keccak circuit developed beyond Halo2.
-The first version is based on the direct implementation from the [Taiko's zkEVM repository](https://github.com/taikoxyz/zkevm-circuits/tree/7f750aad7b10f0cd7f4eb8f593efaa0bf02e07ff/keccak256) using Halo2, and the second version is developed using the [Chiquito](https://github.com/privacy-scaling-explorations/Chiquito/blob/1788d7e7ba4f06e6ba8a4404bd6c43328f7e5e4f/examples/keccak.rs).
+The first version is based on the direct implementation from [Taiko's zkEVM repository](https://github.com/taikoxyz/zkevm-circuits/tree/7f750aad7b10f0cd7f4eb8f593efaa0bf02e07ff/keccak256) using Halo2, and the second version is developed using the [Chiquito](https://github.com/privacy-scaling-explorations/Chiquito/blob/1788d7e7ba4f06e6ba8a4404bd6c43328f7e5e4f/examples/keccak.rs).

 ### 4. Keccak Circuit from Taiko's Repo (Halo2)

 #### 4.1 The step of the Keccak circuit

-This chapter provides an analysis of the Keccak circuits implementation from the [Taiko's zkEVM circuit repository](https://github.com/taikoxyz/zkevm-circuits/tree/7f750aad7b10f0cd7f4eb8f593efaa0bf02e07ff/keccak256), specifically using the Halo2 library.
+This chapter provides an analysis of the Keccak circuits implementation from [Taiko's zkEVM circuit repository](https://github.com/taikoxyz/zkevm-circuits/tree/7f750aad7b10f0cd7f4eb8f593efaa0bf02e07ff/keccak256), specifically using the Halo2 library.
 The circuit size will be evaluated using the analysis tool [plaf](https://github.com/Dhole/polyexen).

 ##### 1. Some tricky solutions